 Cultural Adoption Packet

-In this process, after holding a council meeting on the adoption, the Tribe fills out the Cultural Adoption Packet and submits it to the Alaska Bureau of Vital Statistics to obtain a new birth certificate.
-The Cultural Adoption Packet can be found on the Alaska’s Health Analytics & Vital Records office (formerly the Bureau of Vital Statistics) page.
+In this process, after holding a council meeting on the adoption, the Tribe fills out the Cultural Adoption Packet and submits the original documents to the Alaska’s Health Analytics & Vital Records to obtain a new birth certificate.
+The Cultural Adoption Packet can be found on the Alaska’s Health Analytics & Vital Records office page.

 Tribal Court Adoptions